ryanmalani/workshops/tutorials/uds-tutorial.md

 ### Pre-create any namespaces that need to exist early in the installation process

-We use another Zarf Package Config kind to pre-create a namespace for the postgres operator.
-This isn't always required but can be helpful when services reqire the presence of a namespace ahead of time (typically for cross-namespace secret storage).
+We use a ZarfPackageConfig kind to pre-create any early namespaces.
+This isn't always required but can be helpful when services require the presence of a namespace ahead of time (typically for cross-namespace secret storage).
-Create a `mattermost-ns.yaml` in the namespaces directory:
+Create a `mattermost-ns.yaml` in the `namespaces` directory:

 ```yaml
 kind: Namespace